 Motorcycle rider education, 602.2(1), 635.2, 635.3, 635.4(1), 635.5 to 635.7

-The Department of Transportation hereby proposes to amend Chapter 602, "Classes of Driver's Licenses," and Chapter 635, "Motorcycle Rider Education (MRE)," Iowa Administrative Code.
+The Department of Transportation hereby amends Chapter 602, "Classes of Driver's Licenses," and Chapter 635, "Motorcycle Rider Education (MRE)," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code sections 307.12 and 321.179.
+This rule making is adopted under the authority provided in Iowa Code sections 307.12 and 321.179.